Kia Sportage QL

 The high-pressure fuel pump (HPFP) can wear or fail prematurely.
 If fuel pressure drops, starting behaviour deteriorates severely; on total failure no start is possible.

 Symptoms: Long cranking, engine barely starts, engine stalls at low rpm, fault code P0087 (fuel pressure too low) - !!
-Carbon deposits on intake valves from 70,000 km
+High oil consumption from piston rings from 90,000 km

 - !!
 Turbocharger wear from oil starvation from 120,000 km